Ztein/docsharvester/Project docs/Stories TODO/STORY-011.md

 # STORY-011: Additional Site Configuration (Pydantic AI)

 ## Description
-As a user, I need the scraper to be configured and tested for an additional documentation site (Pydantic AI) to demonstrate its adaptability.
+As a user, I need the scraper to be configured and tested for an additional documentation site (Pydantic AI) so that we can validate the framework's adaptability and provide a real-world example for future site integrations.

 ## Acceptance Criteria
 - Creates specific configuration for Pydantic AI documentation